 Wix vs Shopify: Which provides more comprehensive customer support?

 The Wix website builder fields customer support queries with a callback service that’s available all day, every day.
 Anyone with a Wix account can log in and file a ticket, at which point a representative will contact you to discuss your issue.
 The Wix support center also boasts a massive library of helpful articles with step-by-step instructions as well as the answers to frequently asked questions.
+And if you prefer live assistance, Wix also offers online support chats for its customers in different languages.

 Shopify offers around-the-clock customer support, with help on hand via email, chat, and even telephone.
 For simpler questions, the e-commerce website builder also has an extensive help center complete with tutorials and user guides as well as discussion forums where users can get insight from the people using the service.